heremaps/pptk/docs/source/tutorials/viewer/geolife.rst

            dfs.append(df)
        return pd.concat(dfs)

-Explanation of the above code
+Understanding of the following explanation of :file:`read_geolife.py` is not necessary for proceding with the tutorial.
-(understanding of the following explanations is not necessary for proceding with the tutorial, so feel free to skip ahead if you are in a hurry):
+Feel free to skip ahead if you are in a hurry.

 - *Lines 1-6* imports required Python packages (use :code:`pip install` for retrieving any missing packages).